betajippity/betajippity.github.io/_posts/2020-02-09-shadow-terminator-in-takua.md

 <div markdown="1">

-I recently implemented two techniques in Takua for solving the harsh shadow terminator problem; I implemented both the [technique that Matt Jen-Yuan Chiang, Brent Burley, and I published at SIGGRAPH 2019](https://www.yiningkarlli.com/projects/shadowterminator.html) last year, and the [technique published by Alejandro Conty Estevez, Pascal Lecocq, and Clifford Stein](https://link.springer.com/chapter/10.1007/978-1-4842-4427-2_12) in Ray Tracing Gems.
+I recently implemented two techniques in Takua for solving the harsh shadow terminator problem; I implemented both the Disney Animation solution [[Chiang et al. 2019]]((https://www.yiningkarlli.com/projects/shadowterminator.html)) that we published at SIGGRAPH 2019, and the Sony Imageworks technique [[Estevez et al. 2019]](https://link.springer.com/chapter/10.1007/978-1-4842-4427-2_12) published in Ray Tracing Gems.
 We didn't show too many comparisons between the two techniques (which I'll refer to as the Chiang and Estevez approaches, respectively) in our SIGGRAPH 2019 presentation, and we didn't show comparisons on any actual "real-world" scenes, so I thought I'd do a couple of my own renders using Takua as a bit of a mini-followup and share a handful of practical implementation tips.
 For a recap of the harsh shadow terminator problem, please see either the Estevez paper or the slides from the Chiang talk, which both do excellent jobs of describing the problem and why it happens in detail.
 Here's a small scene that I made for this post, thrown together using some Evermotion assets that I had sitting around: